knah/VRCMods/README.md

 This repository contains my mods for VRChat.
-Currently this is just JoinNotifier.

 ## JoinNotifier